Topic: Azure ML: from beginner to pro

-I personally use the Azure ML CLI method the most, for the following reasons:
+I use the Azure ML CLI method for a lot of my day-to-day work, for the following reasons:

-The Azure ML Python SDK is also great when you need a repeatable way to manipulate resources.
-The majority of data scientists and ML engineers are familiar with Python these days, and are pretty comfortable adding a new package to their workflow.
-As I mentioned, I tend to prefer the CLI for most uses, but there are some scenarios that have me reaching for the SDK.
-For example, if I need to create a large number of components in a pipeline and they’re all similar to each other, it’s much easier to use a
+The Azure ML Python SDK is also great, because it also provides us with a repeatable way to manipulate resources.
+Most data scientists and ML engineers are familiar with Python these days, and are pretty comfortable adding a new package to their workflow.
+Also, some scenarios may actually be easier to accomplish using the SDK, rather than the CLI.
+For example, if you need to create a large number of components in a pipeline and they’re all similar to each other, it’s much easier to use a

 for loop in code than to copy and paste the same YAML multiple times.
-Also, I think it’s not that hard to keep your machine learning code separate from your cloud code, with a little bit of intentional project planning.
+The one pitfall of using the SDK is that it doesn’t enforce a separation between your machine learning and your Azure ML code, and as a result users often mix the two.
+For this reason, I tend to recommend the CLI method for people that are starting out — this separation comes for free, so you don’t have to think about it.
+But with a little bit of intentional project planning, it’s not that hard to keep your machine learning code separate from your cloud code.
 I discuss how I organize my SDK code in this blog post.

 The REST API is mostly used by ISVs (Independent Software Vendors) that are building solutions on top of Azure ML.
 I rarely use our REST API.

-You can choose a single method for your project, or you can mix them in a single project, as I explain in this blog post.
+You can choose a single resource creation method for your project, or you can mix them all in a single project, as I explain in this blog post.
 If you’re a data scientist or ML engineer, I think that you should be familiar with the first three methods, so that you can choose whichever one is most appropriate for each scenario.